-- Inverse problems are of great importance in comput. science (parameter identification, medical tomography, etc.) - Infinite-dimensionality often leads to ill-posed inverse problems (infinite noise amplification) - The better we discretize an ill-posed inverse problems, the larger the noise amplification gets.
+- Inverse problems are of great importance in comput. science. (parameter identification, medical tomography, etc.) - For ill-posed inverse problems, the best data-fit solutions generally do not converge against the true solution. - The regularized solutions do converge against the true solution.